COME WORK FOR US!

 We make a great teaming partner because we’ve done it on numerous projects in locations throughout the country.
 Through this experience we’ve developed a clear, well-structured plan for the division of responsibilities among all parties involved, resulting in a truly collaborative team effort.
 See what BRS Partner Steve Blackburn and SFS Architecture Principal Kerry Newman have to say about the collaboration between our firms.

 Yes, you can bring your canine companion to work!
-If you don't have one, you can always pretend by borrowing someone else's for awhile.
+If you don't have one, you can always pretend by borrowing someone else's.

 Health, Dental & Disability